 The first step is building the right foundation.

 WordPress is the most widely used blogging platform and it has the most customizability, which helps because you’re probably building your own blog if you’re just starting out.

 There are also TONS of free resources on WordPress online.
-You can see our free tutorial on how to start a WordPress blog for some additional guidance.

 Do yourself a favor and invest in a good, quality, theme as the base for your blog design as soon as you can.

 Our best recommendation for beginners is Divi.
 It’s the most customizable and beginner-friendly theme on the market!

 It also comes with access to the entire Elegant Themes market, which means that you have over 70 other themes to choose from even if you don’t like Divi.

 Don’t Clutter It Up With Too Many Plugins